RenderKit/openvkl/doc/api.md

   uint32[] / uint64[]  index                         [data] array of indices (into the
                                                      vertex array(s)) that form cells

-  uint32[] / uint64[]  indexPrefixed                 alternative [data] array of indices
+  bool                 indexPrefixed          false  indicates that the `index` array is
+                                                     provided in a VTK-compatible format,
-                                                     compatible to VTK, where the indices of each cell are prefixed with the number of vertices
+                                                     where the indices of each cell are prefixed with the number of vertices

   uint32[] / uint64[]  cell.index                    [data] array of locations (into the
                                                      index array), specifying the first index